-- Proposal 1 elect nine members of the Company's Board of Directors to serve until the next annual meeting of stockholders and until his or her successor is duly elected and qualified; - Proposal 2 ratify the selection of Ernst & Young LLP ("Ernst & Young"), as our independent registered public accounting firm ("Independent Accountants") for the year ending December 31, 2018; and - Proposal 3 approve executive compensation on a non-binding, advisory basis.

-In addition, stockholders will consider any other business properly brought before the Annual Meeting or any adjournments or postponements thereof.
+Proposal 1: Elect nine members of the Company's Board of Directors to serve until the next annual meeting of stockholders and until his or her successor is duly elected and qualified.
+The Board recommends a vote FOR the election of each of the nominees for director.
+Proposal 2: Ratify the selection of Ernst & Young LLP ("Ernst & Young"), as our independent registered public accounting firm ("Independent Accountants") for the year ending December 31, 2019.
+The Board recommends a vote FOR this proposal.
+Proposal 3: Approve executive compensation on a non-binding, advisory basis.
+The Board recommends a vote FOR this proposal.
+Proposal 4: Approve an amendment to the Company's Charter increasing from 200,000,000 to 400,000,000 the number of shares of Common Stock the Company is authorized to issue.
+The Board recommends a vote FOR this proposal.
+Other Matters: Stockholders will consider any other business properly brought before the Annual Meeting or any adjournments or postponements thereof.
+Unless directions are set forth on the proxy, the representatives holding proxies will vote as recommended by the Board, or if no recommendation is given, in their own discretion.